zaknick/AI-Evaluation-Workflow/README.md

 **Current Version:** 0.1

-This repository defines the operational methodology of the **LLM Evaluation Lab**.
+This repository defines the operational methodology of the [**LLM Evaluation Lab**](https://github.com/zaknick/LLM-Evaluation-Lab).
 The workflow will continue to evolve as additional evaluation methods, rubrics, and benchmarking techniques are developed and validated.

 ---

 ## License

-A project license will be added before Version 1.0 to define reuse and attribution requirements.
+This project is licensed under the **MIT License**.

+The MIT License permits reuse, modification, and distribution with attribution while preserving the original copyright notice.
+See the [LICENSE](LICENSE) file for details.